Learning how to use transit is an important life skill with the power to change one’s life. Consider where you would be without basic transportation

 METRO assesses all routes each year and proposes minor changes for some, depending on a variety of factors.
 The goal is to improve the passenger experience.
 Changes usually are communicated to the public via public information meetings in the spring or summer, with implementation in the late summer or early fall.
 Learn more at rrmetro.org/annual-service-enhancements.

 We hear ya!
-Calling all prospective METRO advocates to learn about our MOVE Central Arkansas bus service improvement plan and the change to the METRO funding structure the plan requires at rrmetro.org/move.
+Calling all prospective METRO advocates to learn about our R.I.D.E.
+2020 transit network redesign plan and the change to the METRO funding structure the plan requires at rrmetro.org/ride2020.
 Here, you’ll learn more about advocating for more buses, more places, more often.
 When was the last time you told your employer, your educational institution, your health care provider, your favorite store operators and your local elected officials how important transit is to your daily life?

 Need to view our website in another language?
 Use the Google Translate tool at the bottom of the site.

 Need to view real-time arrival information with a screen-reader device?
 Visit rrmetrotrack.org and select the Text Only subpage.